jackrobertscott/cli50/README.md

 This will generate a new directory with the specified package name, containing all the files necessary for a Node.js TypeScript package.

-### Create a Browser Package
+### Create a React Package

-To create a new Browser package, run the following command:
+To create a new React package, run the following command:

 ```bash
 create-react-package